 Benefits of installing an IB Roof are many, but here are some of them:

-IB Roofing membrane is a fully watertight system, utilizing hot-air fusion welded seams, which insures a permanent bond between the sheets, flashing and even the drip edge.
+• IB Roofing membrane is a fully watertight system, utilizing hot-air fusion welded seams, which insure a permanent bond between the sheets, flashing and even the drip edge.

-I will try to objectively describe the roof problems that our customers had, and what we did to eliminate the roof leaks, as well as give them peace of mind that their IB Cool Roof will protect their home or building, and provide our customers real money savings on the ever-rising energy costs.
+I will describe the roof problems that our customer in Andover, CT had, and what we did to eliminate the roof leaks, as well as give him peace of mind that his IB Cool Roof will protect his home, and provide real money savings on the ever-rising energy costs.

 On the roof in Andover, Connecticut – with a happy homeowner after the IB flat roof installation was complete